-Why on earth send money to the Solomon Islands?
+How to send money to the Solomon Islands

 While not exactly a stone's throw away in its familiarity to everyday people, the Solomon Islands is close enough to Australia for money transfers to take place.
 And that's not because of the hidden treasures in its collection of WWII relics caught between hundreds of small islands!
 This small nation lives on the shoulder of Papua New Guinea, and barely reaches the 550,000 population mark.